nixpulvis/nixpulvis.github.io/index.md

 - [GitHub](https://github.com/nixpulvis)
 - [Twitter](https://twitter.com/nixpulvis)

-I'm a *hacker*, meaning I like to make things (and break things).
-I'm also a *tinker*, by a more literal definition -- I like to get my hands dirty.
-I have a passion for Programming Languages (PL) and embedded systems.
+I'm a *hacker*, meaning I prefer an unlocked door.
+I'm also a *tinker*, by a more literal definition -- I like to dirty my hands building things.
+I have a passion for programming languages (PL) and embedded systems.
 You'll likely find me writing Rust or soldering something.

 If you would like to read more of my [rambling](/ramblings) or about a [project](/projects) I've done, please do!